t-jor/MarketFlash-Project/README.md

 3. **Explore & visualize**

    Run your own SQL queries against `marketflash.db`.
-   (Note: the DB only includes structural design and small test data for demonstration.)
+   *(Note: the DB only includes structural design and small test data for demonstration.)*

-   To replicate the full dashboard, Tableau needs to be connected to another dataset (Google Sheets).
+   To replicate the full dashboard, Tableau needs to be connected to a dataset (Google Sheets).
    A published version of the dashboard is available under the link below.

 ---